brooklynrail/brooklynrail-platform/content/events/2022/08/singing-in-unison.md

 ---
 title: "Singing In Unison: A Poetry Reading at TOTAH "
 deck: "Featuring Anselm Berrigan, Maia Siegel, Emma Wippermann and friends "
-summary: Please join us for a poetry reading to honor the closing of Singing in Unison at TOTAH.
+summary: "Please join us for a poetry reading to honor the closing of Singing in Unison at TOTAH (183 Stanton St, New York) "
 people:
   - person: anselm-berrigan
   - person: maia-siegel